-- 4.2.1 An entrant must pay the entry fee and submit completed standard IAC forms as follows: - a) Official Contest Entry Form. - b) As many certified, legible copies of IAC Free Program Forms A, B and C as are needed.
-Forms B and C are separate forms and should not be printed back-to-back. - c) The IAC Technical Inspection Form filled out by a member of the Technical Committee. - 4.2.2 All competitors must sign the FAA waiver thereby signifying that they understand and will comply with all its provisions.
+- 4.2.1 An entrant must pay the entry fee and submit completed standard IAC forms as follows: - a) Official Contest Entry Form. - b) As many legible copies of IAC Free Program Forms A, B and C as are needed. - c) The IAC Technical Inspection Form filled out by a member of the Technical Committee. - 4.2.2 All competitors must sign the FAA waiver thereby signifying that they understand and will comply with all its provisions.